rkhleics/wagtailmodeladmin/README.md

 ### Want to use your own list page template?

-That's easy. `PageModelAdmin` and `SnippetModelAdmin` both look for custom list templates within your apps before resorting to the default.
-The order of preference is when finding a template is:
+That's easy. `PageModelAdmin` and `SnippetModelAdmin` both look for custom list templates within your project's template directories before resorting to the default.
+The order of preference when finding a template is:

 - wagtailmodeladmin/`{{ app_label }}`/`{{ model_name }}`/change_list.html
 - wagtailmodeladmin/`{{ model_name }}`/change_list.html